liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

 as an indication that the form fields in the portlet response have already been properly namespaced and hence need not be fixed up as part of the form parsing process.

-## <a name="6.7"></a>6.7 Supporting isPostback() during RENDER_PHASE
+## <a name="6.7"></a>6.7 Supporting isPostback() during HEADER_PHASE

 When rendering, Faces depends on distinguishing between renders that follow action processing within the same request and renders that do not.
 This is determined by calling `ResponseStateManager.isPostback()`.
 Because portlet renders occur in distinct requests from actions, the state Faces depends on to make this determination isn't naturally present.
-As discussed in section [5.1.2](chapter-5-request-lifecycle.md#5.1.2) the bridge is required to ensure the existence and/or absence of such state within its render phase in order to ensure proper execution of `isPostback()`.
+As discussed in section [5.1.2](chapter-5-request-lifecycle.md#5.1.2) the bridge is required to ensure the existence and/or absence of such state within its header phase in order to ensure proper execution of `isPostback()`.
 Specifically, the bridge is required to always preserve the `ResponseStateManager.VIEW_STATE_PARAM` parameter in each bridge request scope.
 This is done at the at the end of the `ACTION_PHASE` and `EVENT_PHASE` phase.
-Furthermore it must restore this request parameter at the beginning of each `RENDER_PHASE` phase that corresponds to this bridge request scope such that a call to `ExternalContext.getRequestParameterMap().get(ResponseStateManager.VIEW_STATE_PARAM)` returns the restored value<sup>[[6.97](tck-tests.md#6.97)]</sup>.
+Furthermore it must restore this request parameter at the beginning of each `HEADER_PHASE` phase that corresponds to this bridge request scope such that a call to `ExternalContext.getRequestParameterMap().get(ResponseStateManager.VIEW_STATE_PARAM)` returns the restored value<sup>[[6.97](tck-tests.md#6.97)]</sup>.
 Finally, when its able to restore this parameter the bridge must also set the request attribute `javax.portlet.faces.isPostback` with a `Boolean` object whose value is